OpenChemistry/vtkcatalyst/docs/for_simulation_developers.rst

 Using `make` (or similar)
 -------------------------

-If now using CMake as the build system generator for your simulation code, it is still easy to make it aware of Catalyst.
+If not using CMake as the build system generator for your simulation code, it is still easy to make it aware of Catalyst.
 You simply need to pass the include path i.e. the location where the Catalyst headers are available, and the location and library to link against.